Breakdown of quantization in nonlinear Thouless pumping: Nonlinear Thouless pump

-As a main observation of this work, there exists an intermediate regime where pumping is still occurring, but no longer quantized, as shown in Fig.~\ref{fig:AdiabaticFollowingPRL}-b).
-Over one period, the trajectory of the instantaneous solitons itself is discontinuous at two points.
+As a main observation of this work, there exists an intermediate regime where pumping is still occurring, but no longer quantized, as shown in figure~\ref{fig:IntermediateCase}-b).
+Over one period, the trajectory of the COM of instantaneous solitons itself is discontinuous at two points.
 It is precisely at these points that the dynamically evolved soliton starts to deviate from the instantaneous soliton, and its position expectation value begins to oscillate irregularly.
-These discontinuities in the trajectory of instantaneous solitons are tied to the observation that, as nonlinearity increases, the trajectory of the instantaneous solitons tends to remain close to integer positions $\langle X \rangle = n$ for longer durations, swiftly moving from one near-integer position to the next one over a short period of time, as shown later in Fig.~\ref{fig:AroundLoop}-a).
-This tendency culminates in the opening of gaps in the trajectory around the half-integer position $\langle X \rangle = n+\frac{1}{2}$ as instantaneous solitons with such positions cease to exist.
+These discontinuities in the trajectory of the COM of instantaneous solitons are tied to the observation that, as nonlinearity increases, these trajectories tend to remain close to integer positions $\langle X \rangle = n$ for longer durations, swiftly moving from one near-integer position to the next one over a short period of time, as shown later in figure~\ref{fig:TransitionWeakIntermediate}-a).
+This tendency culminates in the opening of gaps in the trajectory around the half-integer position $\langle X \rangle = n+\frac{1}{2}$ as instantaneous stable solitons with such positions cease to exist.

-In Fig.~\ref{fig:AdiabaticFollowingPRL}-c,d,e,f), we inspect the soliton's profile and its Inverse Participation Ratio (IPR) at different time steps in the intermediate nonlinearity regime.
+In figures~\ref{fig:IntermediateCase}-c,d,e,f), we inspect the soliton's profile and its Inverse Participation Ratio (IPR) at different time steps in the intermediate nonlinearity regime.
 The IPR of a state $\ket{\Psi}$ is defined by

 and is small (large) for localized (delocalized) states.
-Despite the irregular variations in the position expectation value, the dynamically evolved soliton actually remains strongly localized throughout the pumping cycle and ends with a strong peak at site $n=102$ after one period.
-Figure~\ref{fig:AdiabaticFollowingPRL}-c) indeed shows that the IPR remains close to the minimum value of 1 during the entire cycle.
-The variations in position are in fact due to the apparition of noisy perturbation as the soliton slightly disperses to the left side of the lattice.
-This spreading first occurs at the time of the first jump as shown in Fig.~\ref{fig:AdiabaticFollowingPRL}-e).
-This perturbation ends up spreading all over the lattice as shown in Fig.~\ref{fig:AdiabaticFollowingPRL}-f) and leads to the nonquantized pumping despite the soliton being still peaked at site $n=102$ just like in the weak nonlinearity regime.
+Despite the irregular variations in the position expectation value, the dynamically evolved state actually remains strongly localized throughout the pumping cycle and ends with a strong peak at site $n=102$ after one period.
+Figure~\ref{fig:IntermediateCase}-c) indeed shows that the IPR remains close to the minimum value of 1 during the entire cycle.